-Physical programme starts on July 8th and ends on July 12th, 2024.
-The Virtual programme is divided in two parts, the first one starts on the 20th of June 2024, and it consists of pre-recorded lessons, the second one is the online final lesson which will be held on 15th July 2024.
+Physical programme starts on July 7th and ends on July 11th, 2025.
+The Virtual programme is divided in two parts, the first one starts on the 16th of June 2025, and it consists of pre-recorded lessons, the second one is the online final lesson which will be held on the 15th of July 2025.